 Health Benefits Of Nitrites And Nitrates

-Despite the concerns about processed meats, it’s important to remember that nitrates and nitrites are essential for our health.
+Despite the concerns about processed meats, it’s important to remember that nitrates and nitrites are not inherently harmful for our health.
 The saliva in our mouths contains bacteria that convert nitrates into nitrites.

 1. Cardiovascular Regulation